hapax/hapax.github.io/_posts/2020-11-28-exponential.md

-Terms below $N/100$ contribute to the sum, while terms above it are slowly but surely ignored, since they are multiplied by an exponential which goes to zero much faster than they blow up.
+Terms below $N/100$ contribute to the sum, while terms above it are slowly but surely ignored, since they are multiplied by an exponential which goes to zero much faster than they increase.
 So we can think of the series

 $$